 Can I bring my cell phone into the test room?

 No. You can’t bring any electronics or personal items, including certain items of clothing, into the testing room.
 You should consult the test rules for the list of banned items.

-What are the best study materials to help me prepare for the Praxis II Education of Young Children (5024) Exam?
+What are the best study materials to help me prepare for the Praxis Education of Young Children (5024) Exam?